 We didn’t just ski in Ždiar, our days and nights were busy and we definitely made the most of the short time we had.
 The hostel regularly organised evening activities for guests to get the most out of their stay.
 Activities like movie nights, going for a traditional Slovakian meal, pizza nights at the local pizzeria, Rustika (a real local institution), or even visiting a local club were great for getting to know the other guests and keeping things super fun.

 Matt and Laura have been to the GM several times and know some of the local attractions that not even the current staff had been to.
 After our final day skiing they organised a trip to a hot springs just outside the nearest city.
 Four full days of doing an unfamiliar and moderately strenuous sport had taken its toll on our legs, a good soak in the hot pools was about best way to unwind.

 The other great way to unwind is with a taster of the local alcohol.
 Tatra Tea is a tea-based herbal liqueur, it comes in 14 different flavours with alcohol content from 17 – 72%, but the 52% is the original.
 Ben only tried 5 of the flavours so he has 9 more reasons to go back to the Slovakian Tatras!

 We hope you enjoyed our slightly different, non-bike related blog and we do apologise for the lack of updates over the past few months.
 We’ve not been very exciting with work and real life temporarily taking over.
-However that will all change over the next few weeks and the next blog (coming very soon) will spill the beans on the next chapter of our Unscripted Ride.
+However that will all change over the next few weeks and the next blog (now up: here) will spill the beans on the next chapter of our Unscripted Ride.